 This summer’s week-long excursion had me picking up my wife in Whitehorse, where she’d been doing some youth work at Christ Church Cathedral, and travelling to Beaver Creek, where our Yukon journey began in 1976.
 We had been going to loop back over the Taylor/Top of the World Highway, but my passport got left in the laptop computer bag that I forgot to put in the truck, so we reversed, back to Whitehorse, realised that the campground in Faro would be full due to their annual golf tournament, and opted to visit Mayo and Keno City for a couple of days on our way home.

 The roads were fine, except in places where construction is underway to improve them.
-If you’re planning to enjoy our highways, expect some delays and use common sense.
+If you’re planning to enjoy our highways, expect some delays and usummer, with its long daylight hours, is a great time to travel around the Yukon. e common sense.
 It rained about half the time we were gone, but the trailer is homey and we had a good time, even played a few games of Scrabble, which never happens at home.